oktadev/okta-blog/_source/_posts/2022-10-11-angular-dependency-injection.md

 }
 ```

 In a stroke of luck, a large tech company decides to buy your language learning app, but they require you to authenticate using their social login only.
-You can create a new authentication service; we'll call it `NewAuthService` (note, you should not name your services with these terrible names), and keep the same member names that wraps the calls to their auth provider.
+You can create a new authentication service that wraps the calls to their auth provider and keeps the same member names; we'll call it `NewAuthService`.
+(Note, you should not name your services with these terrible generic names.
+Be a bit more descriptive. )

 ```ts
 @Injectable({